bhopals/vanilla-javascript/README.md

 Vanilla JS is the name to refer using plain/core JavaScript without any additional libraries like JQuery.

+The Demo site demonstrate how we can unplug library and framework code and replace that with Vanilla JS, which not only gives performace benefits but also a lot more cleaner code base.

 ### Learning App Building with Vanilla JavaScript